Intro to Orb Institute

 So how do I get started?

 By signing up for Orb and becoming a member.
-Due to all of the costs of running Orb and the unique content provided there is a monthly membership of $2.00 per month (the price of a large sweet tea) to have access to Orb.
-That's it, all you have to do to continue being apart of Orb and receive the weekly content granted to members.
+Due to all of the costs of running Orb and the unique content provided there is a very affordable monthly membership of $2.00 per month (the price of a coffee) so that everyone can have access to Orb.
+That's it, all you have to do to continue being apart of Orb and receive the content granted to members.

-If for any reason you aren't satisfied with the content and aren't enjoying the institute you can simply cancel your subscription.
+If for any reason you aren't satisfied with the content and aren't enjoying Orb you can cancel your subscription no questions asked.